Ryndamere/DU_POC_Netflix/README.md

 About 50% of the show season_title will be blank.
 Becuase it is comparing top 10 TV shows and Movies and movies don't have a season_title.

+Here are some of the stats on the data set:

 ```python
 country_df = pd.read_csv('country_weekly.csv', encoding='unicode_escape')
 country_df_clean = country_df.drop(["country_iso2", "cumulative_weeks_in_top_10"], axis=1)